laurencemadsen/Nano-Basic/README.md

 # Nano-Basic

 This program was an assignment for a class which allowed me to showcase my in-depth knowledge of the Swift language and create a fun and interesting program.
-Since not all the code written is mine I've included below the assignment description and objective.
+Since not all the code written is mine I've included below the assignment description and objective as well as instructions to build and run the tests.

-"Description
+## Building NanoBASIC and Running Programs
+You can run a source file through the NanoBASIC interpreter by first building NanoBASIC:

+swift build
+and then from the repository's main directory running

+.build/debug/NanoBASIC Examples/print1.bas
+Where Examples/print1.bas is replaced by the filename of your program.
+Some sample programs are included in the Examples directory of the repository.
+The examples that come with the repository should be left unchanged for the unit tests to work.

+## Testing NanoBASIC
+Before you try running the tests, you should first build NanoBASIC.
+From the main repository directory run:

+swift build
+Tests should be run from the command-line (they depend on the build directory), not Xcode and you can run NanoBASIC's unit tests by running

+swift test
+from the main directory of this repository."

+## Description

 Because describing even a simple programming language takes a lot of room, we have described the NanoBASIC language itself in a separate document available in the project GitHub repository called language_guide.md.
 Please read the language guide before beginning the project.